SGSY Full Form-Swarnajayanti Gram Swarojgar Yojana

 Challenges Faced by SGSY

-Despite its successes, SGSY faced several challenges:
+Despite its successes, SGSY encountered several challenges:

 Transition to National Rural Livelihood Mission (NRLM)

-Enhancing Credit Linkages – Ensuring timely and sufficient credit flow to SHGs.
+• Enhancing Credit Linkages: Ensuring timely and sufficient credit flow to SHGs.

 Best WordPress Hosting